 An autonomous Disease

-Generally, pain is considered to be chronic if it persists more than six months1, although it may demonstrate characteristics of chronic pain much earlier.
+Generally, pain is considered to be chronic if it persists after the damaged tissue is healed and has no biological function.
 In contrast to acute pain, chronic pain has lost its warning and protective function and becomes a disease in its own right.

-A patient’s quality of life can be tremendously affected if chronic pain is not appropriately treated.
-In addition to constantly suffering from pain, the patient may experience consequences like sleeping disorders, reduced mobility or depression.
-For these patients, pain means being handicapped physically, socially and psychologically:
+You as a chronic pain patient know better than anyone else, that quality of life can be tremendously affected if chronic pain is not appropriately treated.
+In addition to constantly suffering from pain, sleeping disorders, reduced mobility or depression are the consequences.
+Therefore, pain means being handicapped physically, socially and psychologically:

 - Two-thirds of pain sufferers are less able or unable to sleep